Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Introduction

 \begin{itemize} \item This work pioneers multi-weather image restoration in nighttime conditions.
 We contribute a new dataset featuring 10K realistic illumination-aware synthetic images with multi-degradation alongside real-world samples.

-\item We propose a unified framework to recover multi-weather nighttime images, which integrates the Retinex-based dual prior guidance as well as the weather-aware dynamic specificity-commonality collaboration method, tailored to address challenging uneven lighting conditions and diverse weather degradations entangled in nighttime scenes.
+\item We propose ClearNight, the first unified framework for multi-weather nighttime image restoration, which integrates Retinex-based dual prior guidance and weather-aware dynamic specificity-commonality collaboration, tailored to address challenging uneven lighting and diverse weather effects entangled in nighttime scenes.

-\item Our approach effectively removes various types of degradations and cleans nighttime images.
-It outperforms state-of-the-art methods on both synthetic and real-world adverse weather nighttime images by a non-trivial margin.
+\item Our ClearNight effectively removes various degradations and outperforms state-of-the-art approaches on both synthetic and real-world adverse weather nighttime images.

 \end{itemize}